Fats and oils are neutral compounds made up of:

 - polyunsaturated fatty acids (e.g. Omega 3, 6, 9 fatty acids)

-Among the most famous saturated fatty acids to count
+Among the most well-known saturated fatty acids to count

 - Lauric acid --> laurel oil, palm oil, animal fats

-Both unsaturated fatty acids the position of the double bond is important for the biochemical effect.
-In the classification, the position of the first double bond is determined from the methyl end (CH3) and is then the name-giving factor.
-This means that if the first double bond is, for example, at the third place from the methyl end, it is called “Omega 3“-fatty acids.
+Both unsaturated fatty acids The position of the double bond is important for the biochemical effect.
+In classification, the position of the first double bond from the methyl end (CH3) is determined and then gives the compound its name.
+D.h... if the first double bond is located, for example, at the third place If, viewed from the methyl end, it is located, then it is called "Omega" 3“-Fatty acids.

-The two main representatives of polyunsaturated fatty acids are Omega 3 and the Omega 6 fatty acidsBoth fatty acids are "essential", meaning they must be obtained through the diet, whereas monounsaturated and monounsaturated fatty acids are not essential and can be synthesized by the body.
+The two main representatives of polyunsaturated fatty acids are the Omega 3- and the Omega 6 fatty acidsBoth fatty acids are “essential”, d.h. must be supplied through food, whereas monounsaturated and unsaturated fatty acids are not essential and can be synthesized by the body.

 Omega 3 fatty acids